snakemake/snakemake/docs/snakefiles/remote_files.rst

         run:
             shell("cp {output[0]} ./")

 In some cases the rule can use the data directly on the remote provider, in these cases ``use_remote=True`` can be set to avoid downloading/uploading data unnecessarily.
+Additionally, if the backend supports it, any potentially corrupt output files will be removed from the remote.
 The default for ``use_remote`` and ``keep_local`` can be configured by setting these properties on the remote provider object:

 .. code-block:: python